 Peace Boat’s first voyage was organized in 1983 by a group of Japanese university students as a creative response to government censorship regarding Japan’s past military aggression in the Asia-Pacific.
 They chartered a ship to visit neighboring countries with the aim of learning first-hand about the war from those who experienced it and initiating people-to-people exchange.
 From 1983-1990, they did voyages throughout Asia, making their first voyage to Korea in 1989.
 From 1990 onwards, they started their first international voyage and circumvented the world.
-Find out more about Peace Boat’s history here!
+Find out more about Peace Boat’s history!

 What does Peace Boat do?

 Peace Boat Voyages

 Peace Boat carries out its main activities through a chartered passenger ship that travels the world on peace voyages.
-Three Global Voyages and one short Asian regional voyage are usually organized each year.
+Three Global Voyages and one short Asian regional voyage are usually organised each year.
 The three-month Global Voyages are each joined by around 800 participants and visit between 15-20 countries.The Global Voyages usually travel different routes.

 For example, in 2016, the 91th Global Voyage takes the northern hemisphere route, 92nd Global Voyage takes the northern and southern hemisphere route and 93rd Global Voyage takes mainly the southern hemisphere route.

 Other Peace Boat activities

 Peace Boat began its disaster relief work following the Kobe earthquake of 1995, and since then has provided disaster relief support in Japan and around the world.
 After the Great East Japan Earthquake 2011, Peace Boat established PBV to focus on emergency relief and disaster risk reductions.
-Find out more about it here!

 |Global Article 9 Campaign|

 Article 9 of the Japanese Constitution renounces war as a means of settling international disputes and prohibits the maintenance of armed forces and other war potential.
 In light of the Japanese government’s pressure to amend Article 9, Peace Boat launched the Global Article 9 Campaign to Abolish War in 2005.
-Find out more about it here!

 Since 2008, Peace Boat has invited Hibakusha (atomic bomb survivors) of Hiroshima and Nagasaki to participate in the “Global Voyage for a Nuclear-Free World: Peace Boat Hibakusha Project.”
 As of 2015, over 150 Hibakusha have travelled around the world giving personal testimonies about the effects of the atomic bombs and calling for nuclear abolition.
-Find out more about it here!

-Who join Peace Boat?
+Who can join Peace Boat?